-The safety of our attendees is our top priority, and one of the most effective ways to ensure everyone’s safety is for them to be vaccinated against COVID-19.
-Kindly note that proof of vaccination will be required for all attendees for in-person training or events.
+The safety of our attendees is our top priority, and one of the most effective ways to ensure everyone’s safety is for them to be fully vaccinated against COVID-19.
+Kindly note that proof of vaccination will be required for all attendees for in-person training programs, to attend the annual conference, or any other events.

-Though the MSL Society will take every precaution to reduce the risk of COVID-19 transmission, all participants should be aware that they can still come in contact with people who carry the virus in transport to/from the event/training hotels common areas for convention centers, etc. For this reason, the MSL Society requires attendees to be fully vaccinated to ensure the safety of everyone.
+Though the MSL Society will take every precaution to reduce the risk of COVID-19 transmission, all participants should be aware that they can still come in contact with people who carry the virus while traveling to/from the conference and/or training programs.
+For this reason, the MSL Society requires attendees to be fully vaccinated to ensure the safety of everyone.

 Everyone from the MSL Society who will be working at the training or event will be fully vaccinated.
 We can not legally require other local staff to be vaccinated; however, we will work closely with all applicable entities to ensure on-site protocols follow the Centers for Disease Control and Prevention (CDC) guidelines.

 Before participants arrive on-site, they will be asked to provide proof of complete vaccination against COVID-19 with a vaccine approved by the World Health Organization (WHO) or the U.S. Food and Drug Administration (FDA).